Managing 3D Secure Credentials

 Credential TypeDescription

-OTPSMSDuring a 3D Secure session, Cardinal generates a single-use One-Time Password (OTP).
-Thredd sends the OTP in an SMS text message to the cardholder’s mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate
+OTPSMSDuring a 3D Secure session, the ACS generates a single-use One-Time Password (OTP).
+Thredd sends the OTP in an SMS text message to the cardholder’s mobile phone number and the cardholder enters the OTP in the 3D Secure screen to authenticate.

 the e-commerce transaction.

-OTPEMAILDuring a 3D Secure session, Cardinal generates a single-use One-Time Password (OTP).
+OTPEMAILDuring a 3D Secure session, the ACS generates a single-use One-Time Password (OTP).
 Thredd sends the OTP in an email message to the cardholder’s email address and the cardholder enters the OTP in the 3D Secure screen to authenticate the e-commerce transaction.

-KBAYou enrol the card in KBA using the 3D Secure RDX service and provide the security question ID and answer pair.
-Thredd provides Cardinal with the security question to use for KBA.
-During the e-commerce authentication session Cardinal asks the cardholder to answer the security question and then sends a KBA authentication request to Thredd together with the cardholder’s answer.
-Thredd compares the answer returned by Cardinal to the answer stored in the Thredd database and then returns a response to Cardinal.
+KBAYou enrol the card in KBA using the 3D Secure service and provide the security question ID and answer pair.
+Thredd provides Cardinal or Apata with the security question to use for KBA.
+During the e-commerce authentication session Cardinal/Apata asks the cardholder to answer the security question and then sends a KBA authentication request to Thredd together with the cardholder’s answer.
+Thredd compares the answer returned by Cardinal/Apata to the answer stored in the Thredd database and then returns a response to Cardinal/Apata.
 KBA is typically combined with OTP SMS: the cardholder is first asked to authenticate using OTP and then via KBA.

-You can find an example of Create 3DS credentials below.
+You can find an example of Create 3DS credentials request body using the OTPSMS credential type below.

 {